xcguo97/Unemployment-Rate-prediction/README.md

 # Unemployment-Rate-prediction
-Using time series model and GNN model to predict future unemployment rate.
+Using time series model and LSTM model to predict future unemployment rate.